-Why Some Products Generate Gravity While Others Require Constant Marketing Pressure
+Why Some Products Generate Demand While Others Depend

-Marketing pressure pushes them forward — until it stops.
+Marketing pressure pushes it forward — until it stops.

-Yet once you see the underlying pattern, it becomes difficult to ignore.
+But once you see the pattern, it becomes difficult to ignore.

 Most products do not struggle because they are weak

-They struggle because the market has mentally filed them in the wrong place — and once that happens, the economics quietly change.
+They struggle because the market has classified them in the wrong role — and once that happens, the economics quietly follow.

 Infrastructure is compared.